elementbound/nlon/packages/nlon-socket/README.md

 netServer.listen() // This must be called manually when wrapping

 // Create a socket and start listening on it
-// You can pass options for both the socket and NLON server const nlonServer = createSocketServer({
+// You can pass options for both the socket and nlon server const nlonServer = createSocketServer({
   host: 'localhost',
   port: 63636